ajaxt001/ajaxt001/README.md

       - Data modeling
       - Data Visualization (M language and DAX)

-On the IBM i platform I have an account on PUB400 and work on improving my development skills watching and working through vidoes hosted by [Liam Sofor](https://github.com/worksofliam) a leading proponent of open source system (OSS) on IBM I, #yusy4code leading developer of NODE JS applications on IBM i.
+On the IBM i platform I have an account on PUB400 and work on improving my development skills watching and working through vidoes hosted by [Liam Sofor](https://github.com/worksofliam) a leading proponent of open source system (OSS) on IBM I, [#yusy4code ](https://www.youtube.com/hashtag/yusy4code) a leading developer of NODE J (OSS) applications on IBM i.

 <!---